metaleap/zentient/zdbg-vsc/proto/readme.md

 	// Optional source for this scope.
 	Source Source `json:"source,omitempty"`

+	// Optional end line of the range covered by this scope.
+	EndLine int `json:"endLine,omitempty"`

+	// The number of named variables in this scope.
+	// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
+	NamedVariables int `json:"namedVariables,omitempty"`

+	// The number of indexed variables in this scope.
+	// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
+	IndexedVariables int `json:"indexedVariables,omitempty"`

+	// If true, the number of variables in this scope is large or expensive to retrieve.
+	Expensive bool `json:"expensive"`

 	// Optional start line of the range covered by this scope.
 	Line int `json:"line,omitempty"`

+	// Optional start column of the range covered by this scope.
+	Column int `json:"column,omitempty"`

 	// Optional end column of the range covered by this scope.
 	EndColumn int `json:"endColumn,omitempty"`